AmenZhou/amenzhou.github.io/_posts/2018-04-14-elixir-private-functions-testing.markdown

 tags: [test]
 ---

-#Drafting

-There are a lot of articles giving different ways to test private functions in Elixir.
-It is not a question only for Elixir programming language.
+In this post, I am not going to talk how many approaches we can use to test private functions, I am going to give an example and my solution.

-Basically people are saying that we shouldn't test private function **directly**.
-But that only means that we should not call private functions directly in the tests, we still need to guarantee the quality of private functions in the tests.
+Basically saying that we shouldn't test private function **directly**.
+That increase the complexity for writting tests, but that is not the bad thing.
+Most of the time, when we find ourselves are struggling on how to test a private function, it means that the opportunity to optimize our code is coming.

-### Here is an example!
+## Here is an example!

 Let's say there is an `Employee` module, it has an attribute called `employee_id`.
 The `employee_id` is a combination of `first_name` and `last_name`.